-1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;

-2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and

-3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.
+- 1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes; - 2.
+Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and - 3.
+Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

 Based on the Risk Assessment, the CA SHALL develop, implement, and maintain a security plan consisting of security procedures, measures, and products designed to achieve the objectives set forth above and to manage and control the risks identified during the Risk Assessment, commensurate with the sensitivity of the Certificate Data and Certificate Management Processes.
 The security plan MUST include administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes.
-The security plan MUST also take into account then-available technology and the cost of implementing the specific measures, and SHALL implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
+The security plan MUST also take into account then-available technology and the cost of implementing the specific measures, and SHALL implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected. (t.br data-sect="16.3")

-5.1.
-PHYSICAL SECURITY CONTROLS
+5.1 PHYSICAL SECURITY CONTROLS

-- 5.1.1.
-Site location and construction
+- 5.1.1 Site location and construction

-- 5.1.2.
-Physical access
+- 5.1.2 Physical access

-- 5.1.3.
-Power and air conditioning
+- 5.1.3 Power and air conditioning

-- 5.1.4.
-Water exposures
+- 5.1.4 Water exposures

-- 5.1.5.
-Fire prevention and protection
+- 5.1.5 Fire prevention and protection

-- 5.1.6.
-Media storage
+- 5.1.6 Media storage

-- 5.1.7.
-Waste disposal
+- 5.1.7 Waste disposal

-- 5.1.8.
-Off-site backup
+- 5.1.8 Off-site backup

-5.2.
-PROCEDURAL CONTROLS

-5.2.1.
-Trusted Roles
+- 5.2 Procedural controls

+- 5.2.1 Trusted roles

-5.2.2.
-Number of Individuals Required per Task
+- 5.2.2 Number of Individuals Required per Task

 The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.
+[Note: Potentially replace with "The Private Key associated with the CA Certificate"]

-5.2.3.
-Identification and Authentication for Trusted Roles
+5.2.3 Identification and authentication for each role

-5.2.4.
-Roles Requiring Separation of Duties
+5.2.4 Roles requiring separation of duties

-5.3.
-PERSONNEL CONTROLS
+5.3 Personnel controls

-5.3.1.
-Qualifications, Experience, and Clearance Requirements
+5.3.1 Qualifications, experience, and clearance requirements

-Prior to the engagement of any person in the Certificate Management Process, whether as an employee, agent, or an independent contractor of the CA, the CA SHALL verify the identity and trustworthiness of such person.
+Prior to the engagement of any person in the Certificate Management Process, whether as an employee, agent, or an independent contractor of the CATSP, the CATSP SHALL verify the identity and trustworthiness of such person.

-5.3.2.
-Background Check Procedures
+5.3.2 Background check procedures

-5.3.3.
-Training Requirements and Procedures
+5.3.3 Training Requirements and Procedures

-The CA SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.
+The CATSP SHALL provide all personnel performing information verification duties with skills-training that covers basic Public Key Infrastructure knowledge, authentication and vetting policies and procedures (including the CA's Certificate Policy and/or Certification Practice Statement), common threats to the information verification process (including phishing and other social engineering tactics), and these Requirements.

-The CA SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.
+The CATSP SHALL maintain records of such training and ensure that personnel entrusted with Validation Specialist duties maintain a skill level that enables them to perform such duties satisfactorily.

-The CA SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.
+The CATSP SHALL document that each Validation Specialist possesses the skills required by a task before allowing the Validation Specialist to perform that task.

-The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.
+The CATSP SHALL require all Validation Specialists to pass an examination provided by the CATSP on the information verification requirements outlined in these Requirements.

-5.3.4.
-Retraining Frequency and Requirements
+5.3.4 Retraining frequency and requirements

-All personnel in Trusted Roles SHALL maintain skill levels consistent with the CA's training and performance programs.
+All personnel in Trusted rRoles SHALL maintain skill levels consistent with the CA's training and performance programs.

-5.3.5.
-Job Rotation Frequency and Sequence
+5.3.5 Job rotation frequency and sequence

-5.3.6.
-Sanctions for Unauthorized Actions
+5.3.6 Sanctions for unauthorized actions

-5.3.7.
-Independent Contractor Controls
+5.3.7 Independent Contractor Controls